Judd515/warplet-traders/QUICK_DEPLOY.md

 1. Once deployed, visit `https://your-domain.vercel.app` to see all the frame options
 2. Try the recommended implementation by visiting `https://your-domain.vercel.app/auto-frame.html`
 3. This version shows the 7-day timeframe data with a Share button that properly renders the frame
-4. For best automatic frame detection, share ONLY the URL with no additional text
+4. When sharing, paste ONLY the URL and then make a small edit to the text
+5. Warpcast requires some interaction with the composer text to trigger frame detection
-5. Cast the URL on Warpcast to test how the frame appears and verify that the Share button works correctly
+6. Verify that the frame appears and the Share button works correctly

 ## Step 5: Share on Warpcast
 Share your frame on Warpcast with JUST the URL for the most reliable frame detection: